Coreymillia/M5Cardputer-MP3-Audio-Visual-Portal-Hater/README.md

 ### 🎯 Core System
 - **Boot to Screensaver**: Powers on to the beautiful 28-effect screensaver
-- **ESC Menu Access**: Press ESC at any time to access the main menu
+- **Menu Access**: Press FnM at any time to access the main menu
 - **Auto-Return**: Menu automatically returns to screensaver after 1 minute of inactivity

 ### 📱 Applications

 1. **🎨 Screensaver**
    - Multiple visual effects (subset of original 341 collection optimized for multi-app environment)
-   - Cycles through effects automatically
+   - Cycles through effects automatically - toggle off and on  using spacebar while screensaver is running.
    - Manual effect switching with keyboard

 2. **🎵 MP3 Player**